ignsagita/scd-poc-v2.1/README.md

 A Python proof-of-concept for multi-plant, multi-product supply chain network design.
-Given lifecycle demand per product and receiving hub, the tool finds the optimal allocation of production volume across factories to minimise total landed cost — subject to trade-corridor rules, minimum production constraints, and strategic coverage requirements.
+Given lifecycle demand per product and receiving hub, the tool finds the optimal allocation of production volume across factories to minimise total landed cost.
+It subjects to trade-corridor rules, minimum production constraints, and strategic coverage requirements.

 All data in this repository is **fictional**.
 No company-specific information